Engineering

 Skills

-During the Microengineering program, students develop skills in electronics, computer science, physics, microsystems and sensor technology, micromechanics and robotics, as well as in the field of materials.
+During the Microengineering program, students develop skills in electronics, computer science, physics, microsystems and sensor technology, micromechanics and robotics, materials, as well as in the field of manufacturing.

 Degree Awarded